 Drinking water resource

-EXCHANGE PLATFORM ON THE MONITORING OF DRINKING WATER QUALITY AND TREATMENT
+EXCHANGE PLATFORM AROUND THE MONITORING OF THE QUALITY AND TREATMENT OF DRINKING WATER

-The Lake Geneva is used as a drinking water supply by nearly one million people living along its banks.
-The various players involved in monitoring the resource and drinking water are constantly striving to adapt monitoring to the development of analytical techniques and improved knowledge of the pressures.
+Lake Geneva is used as a drinking water supply by nearly one million people living along its banks.
+The various actors involved in the monitoring of the resource and drinking water are constantly striving to adapt monitoring to the evolution of analysis techniques and the improvement of knowledge on pressures.

-There is currently no body or platform in charge of relaying between the research carried out on the lake waters and the water producers/distributors who could be interested in the evolution of the research.
-The CIPEL wishes to develop and promote the exchange of information and know-how on the level of analysis techniques and substances researched (which may be present), with water distributors and the Swiss and French health authorities, by creating a collaborative platform.
+There is currently no authority or platform in charge of relaying between the research carried out on the lake waters and the water producers/distributors who could be interested in the evolution of the research.
+The CIPEL wishes to develop and promote the exchange of information and know-how on the level of the analysis techniques and the substances researched (which may be present), with the water distributors and the Swiss and French health authorities, by creating a collaborative platform.

-CONTINUE AND STRENGTHEN COMMUNICATION TO USERS ON THE CONSEQUENCES OF CLIMATE CHANGE
+CONTINUE AND STRENGTHEN COMMUNICATION WITH USERS ON THE CONSEQUENCES OF CLIMATE CHANGE

-Several changes in the operating conditions of the lake ecosystem are due to varying degrees and more or less directly to climate change.
-These evolutions lead on the one hand to the implementation of adaptation or protection/preservation measures of the services rendered by the ecosystem, and on the other hand possibly to modifications in the perception of the lake.
+Several evolutions of the functioning conditions of the lake ecosystem are due to varying degrees and more or less directly to climate change.
+These evolutions lead on the one hand to the implementation of measures of adaptation or protection/preservation of the services rendered by the ecosystem, and on the other hand possibly to modifications of perception of the lake.

-The appropriation of these adaptation measures by the users of ecosystem services is one of the conditions for their success; it is therefore essential to explain them upstream, and to collect the opinions of users on their implementation.
+The appropriation of these adaptation measures by the users of ecosystem services is one of the conditions for their success; it is therefore essential to explain them upstream, and to collect the users' opinions on their implementation.

 PROMOTE URBAN WATER MANAGEMENT AND THE FIGHT AGAINST SEALING AND CHRONIC POLLUTION

-In urban areas, runoff is often conveyed through a network of pipes before being discharged into the receiving environment.
-Stormwater is likely to carry contaminants, accumulated pollution from surfaces or pollution from sewerage systems.
-Stormwater discharges can also cause significant disruption to the hydrological regime of receiving water bodies.
+In urban areas, stormwater runoff is often conveyed through a network of pipes before being discharged into the receiving environment.
+Stormwater can carry contaminants, accumulated pollution from surfaces or pollution from sewer systems.
+Stormwater discharges can also cause significant disruptions to the hydrologic regime of receiving streams.

-In recent urban contexts, the so-called "at-source" management of stormwater is widely encouraged as a relevant solution to overcome the potential shortcomings of centralised sewerage systems and as a means of reducing the effects of development on the water cycle.
+In recent urban contexts, so-called "at-source" stormwater management is widely encouraged, as it is considered to be both a relevant solution to overcome the possible inadequacies of centralized sewerage systems and a means of reducing the effects of development on the water cycle.

-PROMOTE A HARMONISED WAY OF MONITORING WASTEWATER DISCHARGES IN WET WEATHER AND PRESCRIBE TARGETS FOR LIMITING SUCH DISCHARGES
+PROMOTE A HARMONIZED APPROACH TO MONITORING WET WEATHER WASTEWATER DISCHARGES AND PRESCRIBE TARGETS FOR LIMITING SUCH DISCHARGES

 They are estimated at about 10% of the total loads discharged by collective sanitation systems, but the data remain incomplete.
 The survey carried out by the CIPEL in 2015-2016 among 116 wastewater treatment plants in the Lake Geneva basin highlights the significant proportion of overflows that do not have a discharge monitoring system.

-TO DEVELOP COORDINATED CROSS-BORDER ACTION TO REDUCE THE DISCHARGE OF MICROPOLLUTANTS FROM URBAN AND INDUSTRIAL WASTEWATER
+DEVELOP COORDINATED TRANSBOUNDARY ACTION TO REDUCE THE DISCHARGE OF MICROPOLLUTANTS FROM URBAN AND INDUSTRIAL WASTEWATER

 Micropollutants are substances which, even in very low concentrations, can have harmful effects on aquatic organisms and living organisms in general.
-In the area of public sewers, the main sources of micropollutants in wastewater are households, health care centres, trade, industry, roads and road outbuildings when they are connected.
+Within the public sewer system, the main sources of micropollutants in wastewater are households, health care centers, crafts, industries, roadways and roadway outbuildings when connected.